Fulton Learning Center Assistant Principal

-The total education of a student comes from not only the academic content they learn in their classes, but from their interactions, life experiences, and challenges they face.
-My job is to equip our staff at RFMS with a safe and consistent educational environment so that they are prepared to help our students turn these experiences into resources for learning.
+The total education of a student comes from not only the academic content they learn in their classes, but from life experiences, social interactions, and challenges they face.
+My job is to support and equip our staff at Fulton Learning Center with a safe and consistent educational environment so that they are prepared to help our students turn these experiences into resources for learning.

 I compete in 5K, 10K, and half marathon races.
-Actually, to use the word compete is a stretch, but I enjoy running and challenging myself a little more with each race.
+Actually, to use the word compete is a bit of a stretch, but I enjoy running and challenging myself a little more with each race.
 I am also the education chair for, and teach Sunday school at, Trinity Lutheran Church in Corpus Christi.
-I also enjoy hunting and fishing with my husband and kids.
-On the weekends, when our family is not busy at a game or meet of some sort, we are outside; at our deer lease, at the beach, or just hanging out in the back yard.
+I enjoy hunting and fishing with my husband and kids.
+On the weekends, when our family is not busy at a game or meet of some sort, we are outside, at our deer lease, at the beach, or just hanging out in the back yard.

 I read constantly.
 Most of my reading is professional, but I always have a novel handy for those rare moments of down time.
-One book that has inspired me both as a teacher and a mother is Richard Louv's Last Child in the Woods: Saving our children from nature deficit disorder.
+One book that has inspired me as an educator as well as a mother is Richard Louv's Last Child in the Woods: Saving our children from nature-deficit disorder.
 While he does not claim that this is a true disorder in the medical sense, he makes great points to show that our children will benefit from more time outdoors discovering nature and learning through problem-solving struggles.

 More ACISD Staff